-18.1.
-EQSPL claimed degradation factor 0.7% per annum in its tariff petition and requested to allow its impact through adjustment in reference tariff.
+18.1 EBSPL claimed degradation factor 0.7% per annum in its tariff petition and requested to allow its impact through adjustment in reference tariff.
 Then, the petitioner vide email dated February 28, 2019 claimed degradation impact of USD 1.453 million while including the same in the project cost.
 During the hearing, the petitioner asked to allow degradation at the rate of 0.5% per annum.
-The Authority has noted that degradation factor of 0.5% has been taken into account in the recently approved tariff cases of solar power projects and decided to approve the same in EQSPL's tariff.
+The Authority has noted that degradation factor of 0.5% has been taken into account in the recently approved tariff cases of solar power projects and decided to approve the same in EBSPL's tariff.
 As claimed by the petitioner, the Authority has decided to capitalize the impact of degradation in the approved project cost.
-The amount of USD 0.969 million has been made part of the approved EPC cost.
+The amount of USD 0.969 million has been made part of the approved project cost while calculating the same at the levelized rate of 3.62% of the approved EPC cost.